Jim Peaco; Feb. 2015/NPS Photo

 Landis

 Two DVD set by Emmy-award winning filmmaker Bob Landis.
 Disk 1 tells the story of the white Hayden alpha female 540F.
 Disk 2 follows her daughter, the Canyon Alpha Female.
-The film ends with footage of her daughter, a third generation white wolf, the Wapiti Alpha Femaile.
+The film ends with footage of her daughter, a third generation white wolf, the Wapiti Alpha Female.

 visit for more details